 - Education — to help you understand your injury, the risk factors that contributed to your injury and ways to avoid a re-injury.

-Injured workers participate in the program four hours per day; five days per week.
+Injured workers participate in the program three or more hours per day, five days per week.
 Their average stay in the program is three to four weeks.

 - Material handling (conveyor, dollies, carts);

 - Construction trades (hand and power tools, shoveling station, multi-workstation for drywall application, carpentry, electrical conduit work and plumbing);